 The foundation of any successful coaching blog is understanding what your ideal clients are searching for online.
 That’s where keyword research comes in.

-Start by brainstorming the challenges and pain points your coaching clients typically face.
-Then, translate these into potential “how-to” searches.
 For example, if you’re a career coach, your clients might search for “how to negotiate a higher salary” or “how to change careers at 40”.

 These “how-to” keywords are golden opportunities.
 They reflect real problems your ideal clients are trying to solve, and they’re often easier to rank for than broader, more competitive terms.